fave77/Mathball/CONTRIBUTING.md

 $ git clone https://github.com/<YOUR-GITHUB-USERNAME>/Mathball.git

 # navigate to the project's directory and install all the relevant dev-dependencies
-$ cd Mathball && npm i --save-dev
+$ cd Mathball && npm i --dev

 # include all the latest changes from the remote repository
 $ git remote add upstream https://github.com/pbiswas101/Mathball.git